oracc/oracc-rest/README.md

 ---

-## Setting up the Oracc project on your development and production environments
+## Spinning up Flask on Ubuntu

-When setting up the Oracc project, the steps are the same on both the development and production environments.

-For development, the application should be deployed on a Multipass virtual Ubuntu instance as recommended above.
+During development, the application can be deployed on a Multipass virtual Ubuntu instance as suggested above.

 For production, the application is currently deployed to the Oracc build server (more details on the [ORACC Server wiki](https://github.com/oracc/website/wiki/ORACC-Server)) which runs on Ubuntu and exposes an Apache web server.
 Ask a senior team member or Steve Tinney to get access to this server.